OpinionChange2021/opinion_are_made_to_be_changed/README.md

 # Opinions are Made to be Changed: Adoptive Stance Classification

-Code to be released before 1-Nov-2021
+Code to be released by 1st of January 2022

 1 Longitudinal data collection - Done